tykukla/EarthSysEvolution_teachingR/README.md

 The R script is *KumpArthur_modified.R*

 This should serve as an opportunity to test and troubleshoot changing box model parameters as well as a skeleton for the development of your own box model.
-The derivations required to arrive at the model equations are described in the PDF file: "C_cycle_BoxModel_deriv.PDF".
+The derivations required to arrive at the model equations are described in the PDF file: *C_cycle_BoxModel_deriv.PDF*.